As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 We need to start solving problems instead of just saying how bad things are.

-And so I appreciate the fact that Mr. Trump now has a plan, if that's what it's called, but I think that the better approach is to deal with the 11 million people here illegally in a in a way that uh is realistic and to have border security that is done in the right way to lessen the number of people crossing our border.
+And so I appreciate the fact that Mr. Trump now has a plan, if that's what it's called, but I think that the better approach is to deal with the 11 million people here illegally in a way that is realistic and to have border security that is done in the right way to lessen the number of people crossing our border.

 Okay, all well and good.